gabm/Satty/README.md

           After copying the screenshot, save it to a file as well -d, --default-hide-toolbars
           Hide toolbars by default
-      --default-line-highlight
+      --primary-highlighter <PRIMARY_HIGHLIGHTER>
-          Change the default highlighter to the line/pen highlighter --font-family <FONT_FAMILY>
+          The primary highlighter to use, secondary is accessible with CTRL [possible values: block, freehand] --font-family <FONT_FAMILY>
           Font family to use for text annotations --font-style <FONT_STYLE>